 Consider that most people receive over 140 emails every day.
 Your cold emails (especially!) need to cut through the clutter and engage the recipients right away.
 After all, if you can’t get prospects to open, read, and respond to your emails, you can’t progress them down the sales funnel!
 Here are some proven strategies to increase your cold email response rates:

-1: Attention-Grabbing Subject Lines
+1: Write Subject Lines That Get Opened

 Did you know that over 40% of recipients decide whether to open an email based on the subject line alone?